 All roads and streets need to be identified and prioritized.
 Mr. Perez asked the committee if they wanted to do this or should we hire a consultant to do this.
 There are grants that can be used for this and Mr. Perez was going to research them, so that we can present to the Council.

-Meanwhile Public Works with continue to do maintenance.
+Meanwhile Public Works will continue to do maintenance.
 Improvements will not be made until studies are done on all roads and streets.

 Chair Lorenzo recommended to present to the Council the committee’s plan to secure funding to update the Town of Clifton Street Inventory.